Integration with LDAP¶

 ldapsearchtakes the appropriate DN from the search results and tries to bind using the password entered by the user to check if the password is correct. - If

-USER_AUTH_LDAP_GROUP_SEARCH_BASE_DNconfig value is specified, the backend will try to map the user group on AD with a DataRobot group by making another request.
-The query for the group search looks like(&(objectClass=groupOfNames)( | (member=cn={username},{base_dn})(member=uid={username},{base_dn}))).
-Please note this query is applied on top of the value set inUSER_AUTH_LDAP_GROUP_SEARCH_BASE_DN.
-If the backend found a group with the same name as a group in the DR database, the logged-in user will be automatically assigned to this group.
-Also, it's important to mention when the user is part of an organization, this will also be considered during group mapping, i.e., the group on the DR side must also be within the organization.
+If the backend found a group with the same name as a group in the DR database, the logged-in user is automatically assigned to this group.
+Also, it's important to mention when the user is part of an organization, this is also considered during group mapping, i.e., the group on the DR side must also be within the organization.

-USER_AUTH_TYPE-ldaporldapsearchUSER_AUTH_LDAP_URI- protocol, host, and port, e.g.,ldap://1.2.3.4:389(protocol can beldap,ldapsorldapi)USER_AUTH_LDAP_REQUIRED_GROUP(optional) - users outside of this group won't have access to DataRobot, e.g.,CN=datarobot-group,OU=Groups,DC=example,DC=orgUSER_AUTH_LDAP_MAPPING_[DR_ATTRIBUTE_NAME](optional) - attribute mapping rules (we'll retrieve attributes with this name and save them asDR_ATTRIBUTE_NAMEin the DataRobot application)USER_AUTH_LDAP_GLOBAL_OPTIONS(optional) - JSON-encoded dict (usually used for advanced TLS configuration)USER_AUTH_LDAP_CONNECTION_OPTIONS(optional) - JSON-encoded dict (usually used for advanced TLS configuration)
+USER_AUTH_TYPE-ldaporldapsearchUSER_AUTH_LDAP_URI- protocol, host, and port, e.g.,ldap://1.2.3.4:389(protocol can beldap,ldapsorldapi)USER_AUTH_LDAP_REQUIRED_GROUP(optional) - users outside of this group won't have access to DataRobot, e.g.,CN=datarobot-group,OU=Groups,DC=example,DC=orgUSER_AUTH_LDAP_MAPPING(optional) - account attribute mapping rules for LDAP integration.USER_AUTH_LDAP_MAPPING={"<DR_USER_PROFILE_ATTRIBUTE>": "<LDAP_USER_PROFILE_ATTRIBUTE>"}USER_AUTH_LDAP_GLOBAL_OPTIONS(optional) - JSON-encoded dict (usually used for advanced TLS configuration)USER_AUTH_LDAP_CONNECTION_OPTIONS(optional) - JSON-encoded dict (usually used for advanced TLS configuration)

 USER_AUTH_LDAP_DIST_NAME_TEMPLATE- template for converting DataRobot usernames into LDAP DN, e.g.,CN=$username,OU=Users,DC=example,DC=org

-Configuration Options for S3 Impersonation¶
+Options for S3 impersonation¶

 See User-Specific IAM Role Usage for more details on S3 Impersonation

-Use the USER_AUTH_LDAP_MAPPING_EMAIL_ADDRESS configuration option to configure DataRobot to send email notifications to users with LDAP accounts.
+Use the USER_AUTH_LDAP_MAPPING["email_address"] configuration option to configure DataRobot to send email notifications to users with LDAP accounts.

 # helm chart values snippet